AI35/prof/README.md

 }
 ```
 - Add EMAIL settings:
-	- if you want to use gmail account don't forget enable low secure app in your google account settings.
+	- if you want use gmail account don't forget enable low secure app in your google account settings.
 (OUTDATED)
 ```
 EMAIL_USE_TLS = True
 EMAIL_HOST = 'smtp.gmail.com'